$125 off any CGM Plan. Use code FALL125

 Have you ever wondered how likely you are to develop diabetes if your parent[s] have it?
 Unfortunately, the answer is more likely than if they didn’t.
 The genetic link puts you more at risk, based not just on your parents but also on any family member that has the condition.
 Your risk of developing it can be higher or lower depending on how many family members have it and whether they have type 1 or type 2 diabetes.

 If diabetes runs in your family, there’s also a good chance that some may have pre-diabetes and be unaware of it.
-According to the CDC, approximately 88 million people in the United States have pre-diabetes but don’t know it.
+According to the CDC, approximately 98 million Americans have prediabetes but 81% do not know about it.
 This can make it more difficult to judge your likelihood of developing the condition.
 Still, it’s always a good idea to check your family health history so you can be as prepared as possible.
 The good news is that whether it's because of genetics or other factors, there are ways to lower the risk!
 You can develop a healthier lifestyle and form healthy habits, minimizing your chances of developing diabetes even if you have inherited the genes for the condition.

 If A Parent Has Diabetes, Does That Mean You Are Guaranteed to Develop It?